hughobrien/zfs-remote-mirror/README.md

 Users
 -----
-The hash/pound/[octothorpe](https://en.wiktionary.org/wiki/octothorpe) symbol (*#*) at the start of a prompt indicates *root* permissions.
+The hash/pound/[octothorpe](https://en.wiktionary.org/wiki/octothorpe) symbol (**#**) at the start of a prompt indicates **root** permissions.
 When I use it in-line as below it's a comment that you should read but not type in.
 Some config files will treat it as a comment, others, like SSH, will treat it as an error.
-Terms in angle brackets (<like this>) refer to keys you should press, e.g [<enter>](https://en.wikipedia.org/wiki/Enter_key).
+Terms in angle brackets refer to keys you should press.

 	# adduser